 Every summer, a predictable ritual takes place.
 After hibernating comfortably since the previous autumn, men attired in aprons emblazoned with the slogan “kiss the cook” will selflessly volunteer to “cook” a meal.
 This, of course, means barbecue, a decidedly masculine affectation and the only type of cooking most men can be entrusted to do.
 When this ritual is completed and guests are sated, lavish praise and thanks are heaped upon the “chef.”
 In truth, the only aspects of this ritual for which men are typically responsible is getting the grill lit, placing the meats on the grill and turning them (after our female better halves warn us that the meats are burning).
 Normally all the preparatory work—buying the food; preparing the salad, vegetables and desserts; preparing the meat for cooking; organizing plates and cutlery; preparing the plates—is done by our wives and girlfriends.
 Ditto for the post-dining rituals—clearing the table, doing the dishes and putting everything away.
 Insouciant clods that men are, we can’t figure out why our ladies are upset when we asked how they enjoyed their “night off.”

 While most of us endowed with the XY-chromosome pairing can identify with the scenario described above (which some women might find entirely accurate), Katie Calico and her husband Chris White have a more egalitarian relationship when it comes to the barbecue ritual.
-The two own and operate the TFK Smokehouse trailer, an endeavor which requires equally exhausting effort from both of them.
-Watching them prepare then serve meals out of their barbecue mothership nearly wore us out.
-They perform the same type of prep work the brick-and-mortar restaurants do, but they do so in a much more confined space, a food truck other food truck vendors refer to as “The Cage” for its mix of industrial meets artistic design.
+The two own and operate the TFK Smokehouse, an endeavor which requires equally exhausting effort from both of them.
+We first observed them prepare then serve meals out of their barbecue mothership, one of the very best mobile food kitchens (food truck for you, Bob) an endeavor which nearly wore us out.
+They performed the same type of prep work the brick-and-mortar restaurants do, but they did so in a much more confined space, a food truck other food truck vendors refer to as “The Cage” for its mix of industrial meets artistic design.

 The TFK Smokehouse is reflective of the creativity formerly on display at her gallery.
 Once a flatbed trailer sporting stainless steel tables, the Smokehouse underwent a significant make-over.
 Many of the display fixtures and racks from the defunct art gallery were repurposed for the truck along with other artistic treasures.
 The result is a rather unique food truck that belies any stereotypes you may have about food trucks…at least in terms of appearance.
 From a functional standpoint, however, the Smokehouse is everything you would expect a great food truck to be.
 The aromas wafting from this mobile conveyance are akin to smoke signals beckoning you to sample the fruit wood-perfumed fare.